alkaloid/gatekeeper/README.md

 The provided Ansible playbook can be used to configure a Raspberry Pi to run Gatekeeper.
 These instructions assume you are running Raspbian Jesse (Debian 8).

-1. Install Ansible: `sudo apt-get install ansible`
+1. Install Ansible: `sudo pip install ansible`
 2. Add `127.0.0.1` to the top of `/etc/ansible/hosts` (works around an old Ansible bug)
 3. Install provisioning dependencies: `sudo ansible-galaxy install -r provisioning/requirements.txt`.
 4. Run the provisioning script: